pgadmin-org/pgadmin4/README.md

 ## Architecture

-pgAdmin 4 is written as a web application in Python, using jQuery and Bootstrap for the client side processing and UI.
-On the server side, Flask is being utilised.
+pgAdmin 4 is written as a web application with Python(Flask) on the server side and ReactJS, HTML5 with CSS for the client side processing and UI.

 Although developed using web technologies, pgAdmin 4 can be deployed either on a web server using a browser, or standalone on a workstation.
 The runtime/